top of page

 I talked with students and saw their work.
 Although many of them wished to learn technique, they informed me that it wasn't taught.
 Theory alone reigned supreme.

 As a result they could talk about art but they lacked the skills to fully realise their aesthetic intentions.
-This was a disappointment to them which they expressed to me privately.
+This was often a bitter disappointment to them which they expressed to me privately.

-I thought that this was probably an oversight, however, as I visited other universities I discovered the same situation.
+I thought that this was probably an oversight, however, as I visited other universities, some of the best in the country, I discovered the same situation.

-I thought my options over carefully and concluded that I could develop theory later on as the counterpart of practice through working, reading and reflection.
+I thought my options over carefully and concluded that with regard to university and its proclivity for theory over practice, that I could develop theory later on as the counterpart of practice through working, reading and reflection.

 So I decided that, from my observations, university wouldn't provide what I sought, and so I set out instead to teach myself.

-Working day jobs while trying to rediscover the methods of the Old Masters in my spare time was a challenge.
+Working many day jobs to pay the bills and the rent on a cold water flat, while trying to rediscover the methods of the Old Masters in my spare time, was a difficult challenge.

-However, my beloved lady stood by me as I painted through the nights, weekends and early hours of morning in an effort to 'paint well'.
+However, my future wife stood by me, figuratively speaking, as I painted through the nights, weekends and early hours of the mornings in an effort to 'paint well'.

 'Synthetic Portent' at the Royal Academy of Arts' London 2008 summer exhibition.

-I learned slowly through trial, abundant error and a lot of time.
+I learned slowly through trial, abundant error and thousands of hours of determined practice.
 Eventually I felt that I may have reached my objective in 2007.

 I applied with the above painting to the Royal Academy in London to see if they would like to exhibit it.